kant2002/WinFormsComInterop/README.md

 =====================================================

 This repository has ComWrappers implementation for WinForms.
-In additional to that, it allow use WinForms and NativeAOT together.
+In additional to that, it allow use WinForms and NativeAOT and R2R with trimming together.

 ## Getting started